konradzagozda/twelve-factor-app-demo/README.md

 - Every release have unique release ID in format: `major.minor.patch-datetime`
 - Release cannot be mutated once created.
 - Builds are initiated on push to main branch.
-(TODO, manually triggered right now)
+(TODO: CI/CD system)

 ### VI.
 Processes - Execute the app as one or more stateless processes